Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

-Finally, we consider a combined pre/post design called the \emph{randomized placement design}, where in addition to treatment, the timing of covariate measurement, $Z_i$, is also randomized.
-Under the randomized placement design, the bounds from the post-test alone can be tightened because we can identify the marginal probability of the true moderator as
+Finally, we examine a combined pre/post design called the randomized placement design, where in addition to treatment, the timing of moderator measurement, $Z_i$, is also randomized.
+Bounds from this design will improve upon the post-test bounds because we can identify the marginal probability of the true moderator as

-Unfortunately, for the randomization bounds in Equation~\eqref{eq:bounds-post-delta}, the sign of $\delta$ cannot be identified for any value of $Q_0 \in (0,1)$.
-However, under the assumption of monotonicity for the moderator (Assumption~\ref{a:monotonicity}), the bounds can be informative.
+Unfortunately, for the randomization-only bounds in Equation~\eqref{eq:bounds-post-delta}, the sign of $\delta$ cannot be identified for any value of $Q_* \in (0,1)$.

 With the randomized placement design, we have a slightly more complicated set of principal strata since now we must handle both the pre-test and post-test potential outcomes.
 In particular, we have the following: